istio/istio.io/content/docs/concepts/traffic-management/index.md

 To specify routing and for the gateway to work as intended, you must also bind the gateway to a virtual service.
-You do this using the virtual service's `gateways:` field, as shown in the following example:
+You do this using the virtual service's `gateways` field, as shown in the following example:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3